Fastvue/fastvue-syslog-ui/README.md

 ## 3. Clone and Run your version of the Fastvue Syslog UI.

-Now that Fastvue Syslog has been configured to respond to requests for a separate user interface hosted at `localhost:3000`, you can clone and run this user interface at that location.
+Now that Fastvue Syslog has been configured to respond to requests for a separate User Interface hosted at `localhost:3000`, you can clone and run this user interface at that location.

 At the command line: